Land use and the archaeological entities

 Information on ancient relics and other archaeological entities is provided by the Finnish Heritage Agency and the provincial and city museums that participate in the ancient relics’ management.
 The Finnish Heritage Agency also maintains and updates the national Ancient Relics Register.

 The primary aim is to always safeguard ancient relics and other archaeological cultural heritage in order to preserve the national cultural heritage for future generations to see and study.
 The preservation of the most important relics must be guaranteed in all circumstances.
 These relics possess a significant scientific value, in addition to which they are often also valuable as tourist sights.
 Some of the relics are so common or ordinary that after sufficient excavation work and documentation have been completed their protection under the Antiquities Act may cease.

 If the Finnish Heritage Agency and a developer agree that a survey must be conducted on a relic in order to allow construction in the area, the developer will be responsible for all the survey costs.
 In small private land-use projects, such as the construction of a house or a summer cabin, the Finnish Heritage Agency will be responsible for the survey costs.

 Underwater cultural heritage, such as shipwrecks, must be taken into account when planning engineering projects in the water.
 These projects might include harbour constructions, waterway improvement, dredging and water filling.
 The project conductor must assess in advance whether the work will harm underwater relics.
 Since the information on underwater relic locations is incomplete, an underwater inventory must often be made during a construction project’s preparation phase.
-You can read more about water engineering projects here.

 The developer will be responsible for the costs of archaeological surveys conducted due to public or large private construction projects.
 The public projects include the construction of public roads and railways, and the large private projects include the construction of a terrace house or an industrial plant, to name a few examples.